Russian folklore: Folk tradition in Christian Rus' (987 - 1917/1922 CE)

-Vladimir I (or "Vladimir the Great", "Saint Vladimir") converted to Christianity in 987 CE, and subsequently mandated it as the state religion of the Kievan Rus'.
+Vladimir I ('Vladimir the Great', 'Saint Vladimir') converted to Christianity in 987 CE, and subsequently mandated it as the state religion of the Kievan Rus'.
 Just beforehand, he had pushed for worship of a pagan pantheon not native to the Russian people, but that proved largely unsuccessful.
 Because Christianity had already existed in the area, it caught on more easily than the foreign pagan tradition.
-Idols were destroyed at Kiev and Novgorod, two cities where Vladimir I had previously put particular attention into establishing a pagan pantheon.
+Idols were destroyed at Kiev (Kievan Rus') and Novgorod, two cities where Vladimir I had previously put particular attention into establishing a pagan pantheon.
 Despite the superficial eradication of pagan belief, animism and ancestor worship survived in rituals, stories, charms, and practices in peasant life.
 Certain pagan deities and objects of worship became inducted into the ranks of Christian saints.
 Other times, pagan holidays remained in practice but were called by new names, such as Trinity Day, during which peasant girls would honor the nature spirit rusalka, commemorate past ancestors, and practice divination rituals.
 Another such holiday is St. John's day, which was devoted to "seeing off the spring" and performing rituals to encourage springtime to come again soon.
 The coexistence of pagan and Christian beliefs in Russian culture is called "duality of religion" or "duality of belief", and was salient in much of Russian peasant culture.

 Certain pagan rituals and beliefs were tolerated and even supported by the Church.
 In these instances, rites were reinterpreted as essentially Christian.
-For instance, the wintertime ritual of spreading hay on the floor became associated with celebrating the birth of Jesus at Christmastime.
+For instance, the winter ritual of spreading hay on the floor became associated with celebrating the birth of Jesus during Christmas time.
 When the Church condemned a practice, it typically did not dismiss it as made-up, but instead acknowledged its power and attributed it to the devil.